 Okay, I backtrack on my statement as I think the food might be the most impressive part about the Dragon Legend cruise!
 I took a look at the lunch menu and had a hard time deciding which main course I wanted.
 Little did I know, you don’t have to choose and you get EVERYTHING!
 There were so many delicious courses and best of all, I felt like I could eat raw veggies which I was really craving!

 Drinks are not included in the price of the cruise and is about 63,000 VND (or $3 USD) per beer.
-Dinner was again, beyond our expectations!
-For both the lunch and dinner, we were served on the outdoor dining area.
+Dinner was again, beyond my expectations!
+For both the lunch and dinner, I ate on the outdoor dining area.
 It was just magical to be among the islands enjoying wonderful food.

 For breakfast on the 2nd day, it was a buffet style with a few live stations such as noodle soup and omelettes.
 Of course, you should try some Vietnamese coffee too!
-Lastly, we had a BBQ lunch on the beach.
+Lastly, there was a BBQ lunch on the beach.
 I was actually only okay with the grilled meat but they served the yummiest fried rice.
-Unfortunately we did not have our second dinner or breakfast on the 3rd day as we headed back to port.
+Unfortunately I did not get to experience the second dinner or breakfast on the 3rd day as the boat headed back to port.

 I love the variety of activities that are planned for the Dragon Legend cruise.
 If you are the type of traveler that do not like to follow the crowd, this is the perfect itinerary for you.

 - Kayaking or Sightseeing on Tugboat: The first activity was kayaking in the Bai Tu Long Bay.
 It was really enjoyable for the first 15 minutes but then it was hot and hard work!
-Still very beautiful though to cruise through the emerald waters and enjoy the scenary close up!
-There were no other tour groups paddling near us.
+Still very beautiful though to cruise through the emerald waters and enjoy the scenery close up!
+There were no other tour groups paddling nearby.

 - Squid Fishing: I honestly passed out after the 8 course dinner!
-But my fiancee went to try his luck at squid fishing at night.
-Unfortunately he didn’t catch anything but it’s a novel thing to try!
+But you can try your luck at squid fishing at night if you still have energy.

-- Fishing Village Tour: The next morning, we went out to visit Vung Vieng Fishing Village.
+- Fishing Village Tour: The next morning, I went out to visit Vung Vieng Fishing Village.
 I really enjoyed this tour which had us seated in row boats guided and muscled by local women.
 It was really nice to see a small community living in and thriving in the natural environment.
-In the end, we visited the oyster farm where they produce pearls.

-- BBQ Lunch on the Beach: Our last activity was enjoying a BBQ lunch on the beach.
+- BBQ Lunch on the Beach: The last activity before turning back to port was enjoying a BBQ lunch on the beach.
 There is a short hike (not difficult at all) to a view point on the island, and a walk through a pretty impressive cave before we headed down to the beach.

-We got picked up by the luxury van at 7:40am at our hotel in the Old Quarter.
+I got picked up by the luxury van at 7:40am at my hotel in the Old Quarter in Hanoi.
 The van was very comfortable and spacious.
-On the way there, we made a 30 minute stop at a large souvenir shop.
+On the way there, the van made a 30 minute stop at a large souvenir shop.
 I don’t really enjoy these types of stops as it’s produced by large scale, touristy, and often a rip off.
 However, there was no pressure to buy so at least you can just stretch your legs for a little.

 A second thing that could be improved is that the transfer takes about 4 hours but there is actually a highway that will get you there in 2 hours.
-But since it charges tolls, the route we took was not on the highway.
-We got dropped off at a new port station with a large waiting area.
-From there, you’ll wait until the other passengers on your cruise all arrive and you’ll take a small boat to the actual Dragon Legend boat.
+But since it charges tolls, the driver did not take the highway.
+Once you get dropped off at the port, you wait in the waiting area until all the other passengers on your cruise arrive and you’ll take a small boat to the actual Dragon Legend boat.

 On the way home, the transfer was less than ideal as we had to wait for all of the Indochina Junk boats to return.
 We were taken taken back to the Old Quarters on a large bus.
 It was definitely not ideal but hopefully you’ll have better luck with the weather on your trip!